 Of course, these are not the only shoes we tested out and tried.
 Below are a few other gym shoes that vied for a spot on our list of the best gym shoes for men, but didn’t quite make the cut.

-Hoka Clifton 8: These extremely lightweight running shoes have a lighter and more responsive midsole than previous iterations of the Hoka Clifton.
-However, the Clifton 8 has mixed reviews; some enjoy its comfort, while others do not like changes made from the Clifton 7, and experienced discomfort.
-In our testing, we felt like the durability wouldn’t last very long.
+Hoka Clifton9: These extremely lightweight running shoes have a lighter and more responsive midsole than previous iterations of the Hoka Clifton.
+However, the Clifton 9 has mixed reviews; some enjoy its comfort, while others do not like changes made from the Clifton 8, and experience discomfort.

 Adidas Adipower 3: I’m a fan of weightlifting—call me biased…strength-biased.
 Having used and enjoyed the original Adipowers, I’m excited to try out the Adipower 3’s, as it looks like they have moved closer to the original design.
 They are a solid lifting shoe for the Olympic lifts.
 As of yet, however, I nor any of our testers have had a chance to try these out.